[Book Review] How Do I Sexy? By Mx Nillin Lore

 Many polyamorous men explicitly or implicitly devalue their female partners when or if they have sex with multiple penis-owning partners.
 You’d be amazed at how often, in online polyamorous spaces, I see variations on this theme: “my wife just had sex with her boyfriend for the first time and now I can’t help but see her as tainted.”
 Which is a pretty fucking rough deal for straight or bi+ polyamorous women.

-This piece is not intended to provide a comprehensive list of all the ways that slut-shaming shows up in polyamory and CNM.
+This piece is not intended to provide a comprehensive list of all the ways that slut-shaming and sex-shaming shows up in polyamory and CNM.
 Like all systems of oppression, it is insidious and multi-faceted and not always easy to spot.
 It takes many forms and harms people in many different ways.

 There is, however, one consistent truth that sits at the heart of this phenomenon: